Mr. Heater Portable Buddy Heater

 - It has a timer option for automatic shut off.

 - It shouldn’t be near the tent’s fabric.
 It could damage any coating that’s on the inside of the shelter due to the 360-degree heating.

-Uniquely, this heater uses all three power types as well as both heater technologies.
-It is a gas-powered radiant heater, but it also has a built-in optional fan so that you can combine radiant and convection heating.
+Uniquely, it uses all three power types as well as dual technologies.
+It is a gas-powered radiant heater, but it also has a built-in fan so that you can combine radiant and convection heating.
 The fan runs by either 4 D-size batteries or by electricity.

-This heater has the same safety features as the Honeywell heater, but besides it also has an oxygen depletion system (ODS).
-Unfortunately, this also means that the heater won’t work at elevation levels of 7,000 feet or more, so it may not be suitable for mountaineering.
+It has the same safety features as the Honeywell model, but besides it also has an oxygen depletion system (ODS).
+Unfortunately, this also means that it won’t work at elevation levels of 7,000 feet or more, so it may not be suitable for mountaineering.

 - Dimensions: 12″ x 19″

 - Suitable for just about any tent type or size.

 - It’s effortless to light the pilot with a single-control start knob.

 - At 17 lbs., it’s a large.